gsaure/gsaure/README.md

 📝 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/godwin-saure/)!

-🚀 Use [THIS LINK](https://github.com/StudentOrganisationForAerospaceResearch) to get to the Avionics Software GitHub!
+🚀 Use [THIS LINK](https://github.com/StudentOrganisationForAerospaceResearch) to get to the SOAR - Avionics Software GitHub!